atnwalk/testbed/README.md

 ## Run a particular fuzzer

 **IMPORTANT:**
-Execute all subsequent commands within the testbed container and you must install fuzzers and fuzz targets in advance.
+Execute all subsequent commands within the testbed container and install fuzzers and fuzz targets in advance.
-Refer to the [Build and run the testbed Docker image](#build-and-run-the-testbed-docker-image) and [Install fuzz targets and fuzzers](#installing-fuzz-targets-and-fuzzers) sections on how to do that.
+Refer to the [Build and run the testbed Docker image](#build-and-run-the-testbed-docker-image) and [Install fuzz targets and fuzzers](#installing-fuzz-targets-and-fuzzers) sections on how to accomplish that.

 ### List of fuzz targets